 STEP 3: LICENCE THE PERFORMANCE

-If approved, a licence contract is issued and posted to you stipulating conditions such as:
+If approved, a licence contract is issued and emailed to you stipulating conditions such as:

 The rights may be subject to negotiation with a producer on a case-by-case basis.

-An invoice for a non-returnable advance against royalties is issued at the time of licensing.
-The amount of the advance varies according to the size of the venue, the number of performances and whether the production is professional, communityr or school and how long the licence is for.
+An invoice for a non-returnable fee or advance against royalties is issued at the time of licensing.
+The amount charged varies according to the size of the venue, the number of performances and whether the production is professional, community or school and how long the licence is for.

 STEP 4: CONFIRM THE LICENCE